pessimistic-io/internship-tasks/README.md

 Note: you don't need to rewrite the whole code, it should be small edits.

 ## Vulnerable BEP20
-We need to compare the implementation of **BEP20** token with [standard](https://github.com/bnb-chain/BEPs/blob/master/BEPs/BEP20.md) and write out the differences.
+You need to compare the implementation of **BEP20** token with [standard](https://github.com/bnb-chain/BEPs/blob/master/BEPs/BEP20.md) and write out the differences.

 Example: If the implementation of the `approve` function does not meet the formal requirements of the standard, write this inconsistency as an issue.
 If it complies, write nothing.